krirkrirk/math-exercises/README.md

 ## Exercises format

-Each Exercise has a `generator` that will return distinct questions for this exercise.
+Each MathExercise has a `generator` that will return distinct questions for this exercise.

 The Question in itself has an `instruction`, a `startStatement` and an `answer` (which are all tex strings).